HomeSpan/HomeSpan/docs/Reference.md

 ## *SpanAccessory()*

-Creating an instance of this **class** add a new HAP Accessory to the HomeSpan HAP Database.
+Creating an instance of this **class** adds a new HAP Accessory to the HomeSpan HAP Database.

   * every HomeSpan sketch requires at least one Accessory
   * there are no arguments or associated methods